 For a long time Lawrence had offered students the option to apply using Early Decision—a restrictive, binding application method used at selective colleges whereby students “make a commitment to a first-choice institution where, if admitted, they definitely will enroll.”2

 Early Decision offers of admission come well in advance of the rest of a college’s admission offers.
 In return, students admitted through Early Decision commit to enrolling in that college generally well in advance of the May 1 National Candidates Reply Date.

 We thought critically about Early Decision and whether it makes sense at Lawrence, including seeking the advice of a number of college counselors who work with high school students.
-When we considered Early Decision from the perspective of students, we realized it is to students’ benefit have until May 1 to consider fully their options and make their decisions with the pressure of an earlier deadline.
+When we considered Early Decision from the perspective of students, we realized students benefit from having until May 1 to consider fully their options, and to make their final decisions without the pressure of an earlier deadline.